fbpx

 As life is breathed into the illicit sexual affair, Yan Lianke brilliantly captures how the Model Soldier Wu Dawang becomes an eager collaborator with the restless and demanding Liu Lian, their actions inspired by primitive passions that they are only just discovering.
 The two-month sexual affair culminates in three days of ravenous lovemaking, the peak of which is an evening in which the lovers compete to see who can prove themselves the most counterrevolutionary by destroying the compound’s most sacred Communist icons.

-Lianke tramples on the sacrosanct taboos of the army, the revolution, sexuality, and political etiquette in this funny, subversive critique of official corruption, the hypocrisy of leadership, and the insanity of the Cultural Revolution.
+Yan tramples on the sacrosanct taboos of the army, sexuality, and political etiquette in this funny, subversive critique of official corruption and the hypocrisy of leadership.
 His first work to be translated into English, Serve the People! brings us the debut of one of the most important authors writing from inside China today.

 Tags Literary